 Solution: You still can hear some sound even though you have set the Volume Mixer control at minimum.
-To turn off the sound completely, press the speaker-mute key.
+To turn off the sound completely, go to the Master volume control and select Mute Speaker/HP.

 • Problem: When you connect a headphone to your computer while playing sound, a speaker does not produce sound.